Linet Achieves Her Milestones

 Linet’s case presented special challenges.
 The first step was to disconnect the esophagus from the trachea and reconnect the esophagus to itself.
 A feeding tube was also placed so that the baby could receive nourishment until the upper digestive tract repair was complete.
 In addition, a second defect in the esophagus was repaired in the

 spring of 2007.

 A colostomy was performed in 2006 to help Linet function until she had matured to the point where an anal opening could be constructed in the summer of 2007.

 Everything came together in the fall of 2007 when the colostomy was closed up and the feeding tube removed.
 Remarkable for a child who has undergone so many surgeries, Linet is making all her developmental milestones and is a happy and playful child.

 “We are so very blessed,” said Ms. Alvarez.
-“Thank you, Miami Children’s.”
+“Thank you, Nicklaus Children's.”

-For more information, to make an appointment or to contact the MCH Department of Pediatric Surgery, please call (305) 662-8320.
+For more information, to make an appointment or to contact the Nicklaus Children's Hospital Department of Pediatric Surgery, please call (305) 662-8320.